Emrecan Terzi

-Serkan Emrecan Terzi (born 5 January 2004) is a Turkish professional footballer who plays as a left-back for TFF First League club Serik Belediyespor on loan from the Süper Lig club Beşiktaş.
+Serkan Emrecan Terzi (born 5 January 2004) is a Turkish professional footballer who plays as a left-back for Iğdır F.K..

 Club career

 Terzi is a youth product of Altinova Belediyespor and Beşiktaş.
 On 18 March 2022, he signed his first professional contract with Beşiktaş.

 Terzi, who was discovered in the U14 match played between Altınova Belediyespor-Nilüfer Belediyespor by Caner Kaya, who served as Beşiktaş Chief Scout at that time was brought to Beşiktaş in the interim transfer period of the 2016-17 season.
 Then Beşiktaş Chief Scout Kaya realized the transfer of Terzi with the Altınova Belediyespor president Doğan Albayrak in exchange for a Beşiktaş tracksuit.

 On 12 January 2023, he moved to Karacabey Belediyespor on loan in the TFF Second League where he began his senior career.
 He made his professional debut with Beşiktaş in a 2–0 UEFA Europa Conference League win over Lugano on 14 December 2023, scoring his side's second goal.

 On 24 August 2025, Terzi was loaned to TFF First League club Serik Belediyespor until the end of the season.

+On 2 February 2026, Terzi was loaned to TFF First League club Sakaryaspor until the end of the season.

 International career

-Terzi is a youth international for Türkiye, having played for the Türkiye U18s in 2021.
+Terzi is a youth international for Turkey, having played for the Turkey U18s in 2021.